Categories &

 B = reordercats (A) reorders the categories of A in alphanumeric order.

-B = reordercats (A, neworder) reorders the categories of A according to the order specified by neworder, which must be a cell array of character vectors or a string array with the same set of values as the existing categories in A.
+B = reordercats (A, neworder) reorders the categories of A according to the order specified by neworder, which may be a cell array of character vectors or any type of array that can be converted to a cell array of character vectors with the cellstr function as long as it contains the same set with the existing categories in A.

 categorical: B = setcats (A, newcats)

-B = setcats (A, newcats) sets categories in a categorical array according to the elements of the imput array and the categories specified by newcats.
+B = setcats (A, newcats) sets categories in the categorical array B according to the elements of the input array A and the categories specified by newcats according to the following rules:

 • Any element of A that corresponds to a category listed in newcats is copied to B with the same categorical value.